 - Ray Kroc used the financial Swiss Knife strategy to start McDonald’s’.

 Just what is this financial Swiss Knife strategy, how does it work and better, how do I make it work for me, you may be asking by now?

 The strategy has been nicknamed Cash Flow Insurance and the tool in this case Permanent Life Insurance.
 Permanent Life insurance is any life insurance that is guaranteed to pay a death benefit whenever your life ends, provided that you pay the policy premiums.
 Conceivably, the most prominent feature of this policy is that the premium does not increase with age.
 Why?
 Because typically, permanent life insurance asks you to commit to a higher premium in the early years of your life when the insurance company’s death benefit cost is still low.

 Essentially, Permanent Life insurance, and, in its purest form, Whole Life insurance acting in its role within the financial Swiss Knife strategy, has key three points:

-- It safeguards your wealth,
+- It helps safeguard your wealth,

 - It helps you grow your money and increase your cash flow.

 - It allows for the enjoyment of your money today and tomorrow.